Trump's World Pulses With Promising News

 Trump may not have a problem, personally, but Ryan and McConnell do.
 They know shutdowns can be hard to explain when your party controls both ends of Pennsylvania Avenue and there are midterm elections in November.

-Then Tuesday afternoon, the president tripled-down on the shutdown threat in two more tweets.
-"I don't care what the political ramifications are, our immigration laws and border security have been a complete and total disaster for decades, and there is no way that the Democrats will allow it to be fixed without a Government Shutdown..," Trump wrote, adding "A Government Shutdown is a very small price to pay for a safe and Prosperous America!"
+Then Tuesday afternoon, the president triple downed on the shutdown threat in two more tweets.
+"I don't care what the political ramifications are, our immigration laws and border security have been a complete and total disaster for decades, and there is no way that the Democrats will allow it to be fixed without a Government Shutdown... ," Trump wrote, adding "A Government Shutdown is a very small price to pay for a safe and Prosperous America!"

 ...Border Security is National Security, and National Security is the long-term viability of our Country.
 A Government Shutdown is a very small price to pay for a safe and Prosperous America!— Donald J. Trump (@realDonaldTrump) July 31, 2018

-The president believes his emphasis on immigration is critical to rallying his voters back to the polls again this fall, and he may be right.
+The president believes his emphasis on immigration is critical to rallying his voters back to the polls this fall, and he may be right.
 They may care more about the promise of a wall than they have about Trump's promise that Mexico would pay for it.

-Or, for that matter, his promise that the federal budget deficit would go down and the national debt would shrink.
+Or, for that matter, about his promise that the federal budget deficit would go down and the national debt would shrink.
 (Both have gotten dramatically larger.)

-Or, perhaps, his promise that workers would experience a new world of buying power this year because of the tax cuts enacted just before Christmas.
+Or, perhaps, his promise that workers would experience a new world of buying power this year because of the tax cuts signed into law just before Christmas.
 Lower taxes have drastically reduced federal tax revenue from corporations this year and provided windfalls for some (mostly affluent) taxpayers.
 But polling suggests the benefits have not been felt across the board, prompting some Republican candidates to stress other issues in campaign ads this summer.

 The president has also projected a number of other events and outcomes that remain over the horizon.
 He says North Korea will completely dismantle its nuclear weapons and missile program.
-Yet hours after he repeated this Monday, The Washington Post reported U.S. intelligence believes North Korea is preparing a new generation of missiles.
+Yet hours after he repeated this Monday, The Washington Post reported that U.S. intelligence believes North Korea is preparing a new generation of missiles.

 Another adversary has replaced North Korea in Trump's crosshairs.
-Iran will either end its trash-talking of the U.S. or "SUFFER CONSEQUENCES THE LIKES OF WHICH FEW THROUGHOUT HISTORY HAVE EVER SUFFERED BEFORE."
+Iran will either end its trash talking of the U.S. or "SUFFER CONSEQUENCES THE LIKES OF WHICH FEW THROUGHOUT HISTORY HAVE EVER SUFFERED BEFORE."

 The all-caps style in this tweet was the president's way of making this threat a little more audible.